joel2033/RPPCentralnext/replit.md

 - **Runtime**: Node.js with Express.js framework using TypeScript
 - **API Design**: RESTful API with structured route handlers
 - **Storage Layer**: Abstract storage interface with in-memory implementation (MemStorage) for development
+  - Note: Current implementation uses in-memory storage which resets on server restart
+  - For production, this should be replaced with persistent database storage
 - **Request Handling**: Express middleware for logging, JSON parsing, and error handling
 - **Development**: Hot reloading with Vite integration in development mode